JetBrains/intellij-sdk-docs/topics/basics/architectural_overview/element_patterns.md

 ## Tools and Debugging

 Working with element patterns can be tricky, and plugin authors need a solid understanding of the underlying PSI structure to get it right.
-Therefore, it is recommended to use the [PsiViewer plugin](https://plugins.jetbrains.com/plugin/227-psiviewer) or the [built-in PSI viewer](https://www.jetbrains.com/help/idea/psi-viewer.html) and verify that elements indeed have the expected structure and properties.
+Therefore, it is recommended to use the [PsiViewer plugin or built-in PSI viewer](explore_api.md#31-use-internal-mode-and-psiviewer) and verify that elements indeed have the expected structure and properties.

 ### Debugging